How to remove malware from an iPhone or iPad

 Once the device is finished erasing and resetting, you’ll need to set it up manually from the very beginning.

-Getting reliable antivirus software, like our top-rated TotalAV, is one of the easiest ways to protect your iPhone from malware threats.
+Getting reliable antivirus software, like our top-rated TotalAV, is one of the best ways to clean your iPhone from viruses or malware.
 This antivirus has real-time protection to catch all threats, as well as excellent malware detection rates, and other useful security features.

 In addition, TotalAV has an ad blocker feature, which will enhance your protection online, preventing malicious pop-ups, trackers, and other malware threats from targetting your data and device.